anfal17/socket-programming/readme.md

 Learn C programming and explore system calls used in Unix/Linux environments with this comprehensive playlist.
 - [C and System Calls Playlist](https://youtube.com/playlist?list=PLfqABt5AS4FkW5mOn2Tn9ZZLLDwA3kZUY)

-## Getting Started
-1. **Prerequisites**: Basic knowledge of C programming and Unix/Linux command line.
-2. **Setup**: Follow the tutorials in the resources section to set up your development environment and run example programs.

 ## Contributing
 Contributions are welcome!
 If you have additional resources or improvements to the material, please feel free to open a pull request.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.